SquareGraph/docgenGPT/README.md

 - `AutoDoc`: A class that automates the generation of docstrings for Python files.
 - `PyFile`: A dataclass that represents Python files, with methods to format answers and initialize some of its attributes.
-- `SystemMessage`: An enumeration that defines three types of system messages for.
+- `SystemMessage`: An enumeration that defines three types of system messages.

 ## Example Usage

-Here's how you can use the provided classes.
-AutoDoc.generate_docstrings() will create a new directory, in a parent path of a given directory.
+Quick look how it works.
+The output of the AutoDoc.generate_docstrings() is a directory with a new version of files.
+It will be placed in the same root path as provided.

 ```python
 # Define the path to the directory containing Python files and the context